-Housing
+4 Housing

-Aim: To ensure that there is adequate land in appropriate zoned locations for residential development; to protect and improve residential amenity in existing residential areas; to encourage a high quality standard of residential development and public spaces, to provide an appropriate mix of house sizes, types and tenures in order to meet different household needs, and to promote balanced and integrated communities.
+Aim To ensure that there is adequate land in appropriately zoned locations for residential development; to protect and improve residential amenity in existing residential area; to encourage a quality standard of residential development and public spaces; to provide an appropriate mix of house sizes, types and tenures in order to meet different household needs and to promote balanced and integrated communities.

-4.1 BACKGROUND
+4.1 Background

-The Council has statutory obligations to ensure that sufficient land is zoned for all types of housing to meet the projected housing requirements of Naas over the period of the Plan.
+The Council has a statutory obligation to ensure that sufficient land is zoned for all types of housing to meet the projected housing requirements of Athy over the period of this plan.